How to Block Pop Ups on Google Chrome (Desktop & Mobile)

-How to Stop Pop Ups on Google Chrome
+How to Block Pop Ups on Google Chrome

-How to Block Pop-ups on Chrome?
+How to Stop Pop ups on Chrome?
 (Windows & Mac)

 By default, Google Chrome blocks pop-ups on all websites.
 But make sure you do not accidentally change the setting.